OpenShipping/openshipping.github.io/index.md

 ### Charges

 Charge objects should consist of the following fields:
-1. The amount, represented using the standard currency object​
+1. The amount, represented using the standard currency object
 2. An integration specific charge code
 3. A short description
 4. An extended description